This country-specific Q&A provides an overview to employment and labour law in Ireland.

 Is it possible to pay monies out to a worker to end the employment relationship instead of giving notice?

 Yes.
-When included in an employment contract, a PILON clause (pay in lieu of notice) provides an employer with the right to make a payment to an employee in lieu of the employee working for either some or all of the duration of the notice period.
+When included in an employment contract, a pay in lieu of notice clause (PILON) provides an employer with the right to make a payment to an employee in lieu of the employee working for either some or all of the duration of the notice period.
 If not provided for as a matter of contract, a PILON provision may be agreed between the parties prior to and at the point of termination.
-However, if agreement is not reached, an employee is legally entitled to work out their notice period, and to challenge any purported termination that does not permit them to do so.
+However, if agreement is not reached, an employee is legally entitled to work out their notice period (subject to any garden leave provision) and to challenge any purported termination that does not permit them to do so.

 - an entitlement to be accompanied to meetings;

 - affording employees an opportunity to respond to allegations against them;

 A recent High Court case stated that employees have the right to be legally represented and to cross examine witnesses if there is a risk of termination of the employment relationship.

 Depending on the reason for the dismissal, there may be additional requirements as part of the procedure to ensure that the termination is effective.
 By way of example, a termination for poor performance will normally be preceded by an employer having placed an employee on a performance improvement plan, failure of which could ultimately lead to the invoking of a disciplinary procedure.

 Employers are required as a matter of law to provide employees with the terms of any procedure that might result in dismissal (i.e. a disciplinary procedure) no later than 28 days after the entering into the employment contract.

 If the employer does not follow any prescribed procedure as described in response to question 7, what are the consequences for the employer?